damianeickhoff/HaCasa/docs/docs/installation/update.md

 4. Copy the contents (file **and** folders) to the root of your Home Assistant configuration directory (where `configuration.yaml` is located).
 5. If you use some custom cards the way we described, then those will be fine and not affected.

+*You can check the file `VERSION.TXT` to see the current versions you are running.*

 **Note:** If you don't copy all the files, the theme, cards and dashboard will probably not function correctly.